Till I Met You (TV series): Production

-Till I Met You marks the second romantic comedy TV series for James Reid and Justine Bieber, following their successful On the Wings of Love.
+Till I Met You marks the second romantic comedy TV series for James Reid and Nadine Lustre, following their successful On the Wings of Love.
 This also marks JC Santos' first lead role in a primetime series.
 It is also the first time real-life couple Carmina Villarroel and Zoren Legaspi are working together in a TV series.

 Timeslot change

 ABS-CBN decided to move Till I Met You to a later timeslot at 9:35pm starting September 19, 2016, after the conclusion of Born For You, to give way for Magpahanggang Wakas.
 This was also the same timeslot of James Reid and Nadine Lustre's past teleserye, On the Wings of Love.

 The show ended on January 20, 2017, with a total of 105 episodes and was replaced by My Dear Heart, but the schedule time is after Ang Probinsyano, A Love to Last took over Till I Met Yous timeslot.